pgjdbc/pgjdbc/README.md

     ```
     git clone https://github.com/yugabyte/pgjdbc.git && cd pgjdbc
     ```

-2. Checkout the 'yugabyte' branch.
+2. Build and install into your local maven folder.

     ```
-     git checkout yugabyte
-    ```

-3. Build and install into your local maven folder.

-    ```
      ./gradlew publishToMavenLocal -x test -x checkstyleMain
     ```

-4. Finally, use it by adding the lines below to your project.
+3. Finally, use it by adding the lines below to your project.

     ```xml
     <dependency>
         <groupId>com.yugabyte</groupId>
         <artifactId>jdbc-yugabytedb</artifactId>
-        <version>42.3.1-SNAPSHOT</version>
+        <version>42.3.0</version>
     </dependency>
     ```
-####Note: You need to have installed 2.7.2.0-b0 or above version of YugabyteDB on your system for load balancing to work.
+> **Note:** You need to have installed 2.7.2.0-b0 or above version of YugabyteDB on your system for load balancing to work.

 ## Use the Driver